titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 | $S_1$ | value of the variable               | constraint 1       |       |       |       |       |
 | $S_2$ | value of the variable               | constraint 2       |       |       |       |       |

-(I apologize for the abhorrent creation that I just made, but when Mr. Dantiz  designed this horrendous representation had only hate in his mind)
+(I apologize for the abhorrent creation that I just made, but when Mr. Dantiz  designed this horrendous representation had only evil thoughts in his mind)

 Substituting with our values: